TDarkShadow/iheartnewvegas/main.md

 - ⚠️ (Patches, NVSE) Updated **lStewieAl's Tweaks Custom INI**.
 Items you buy no longer have a minimum value of 1 cap.
 This led to unreasonable scenarios, such as an ammo case having the same value as a complete bullet of the same type.
 - ⚠️ (Overhauls, Balance) Updated **Miscellaneous Tweaks ESP Replacer**.
 Feral Ghoul Reavers have had their HP and melee damage tweaks reverted to vanilla.
 Qolore is only human, after all.
 - ⚠️ (LOD Resources) Updated **FNV RWL All DLC - Worldspace Patch** (formerly **Strip Lights AIO Patch**).
+- ⚠️ (LOD Resources) Moved many visual mods to this section since they require LOD generation to work as intended.
 - ⚠️ (Generating LOD) Expanded LOD generation instructions, bypassing a bug with the Lucky 38 vanishing from the Old Mormon Fort worldspace.
 </details>